baetyl/baetyl/README.md

 Currently the framework supports Linux/amd64, Linux/arm64, Linux/armv7,
 If the resources of the edge nodes are limited, consider to use the lightweight kubernetes: [K3S](https://k3s.io/).

+### Cloud Management Suite

+The Cloud Management Suite is responsible for managing all resources, including nodes, applications, configuration, and deployment.
+The realization of all functions is plug-in, which is convenient for function expansion and third-party service access, and provides rich applications.
+The deployment of the cloud management suite is very flexible.
+It can be deployed on public clouds, private cloud environments, and common devices.
+It supports K8S/K3S deployment, and supports single-tenancy and multi-tenancy.

+The basic functions provided by the cloud management suite in this project are as follows:
+* Edge node management
+     * Online installation of edge computing framework
+     * Synchronization (shadow) between edge and cloud
+     * Node information collection
+     * Node status collection
+     * Application status collection
+* Application deployment management
+     * Container application
+     * Function application
+     * Node matching (automatic)
+* Configuration management
+     * Common configuration
+     * Function configuration
+     * Secrets
+     * Certificates
+     * Registry credentials
+* Node provisioning management
+     * Node batch management
+     * Registration and activation

+_The open source version contains the RESTful API of all the above functions, but does not include the front-end dashboard. _

 ## Contact us